 Navid accepts instructions across all areas of Chambers’ work, including commercial, employment, discrimination, public law & human rights, regulatory & professional discipline, sports law, personal injury and clinical negligence.

 Commercial, Employment & Equality Law

 Navid has extensive advocacy experience in the Employment Tribunal and County Court and has an impressive record against opponent counsel several years above his call.
 He has experience handling high value litigation, and has acted as junior counsel in cases before the High Court, EAT, and Court of Appeal.

 Notable recent achievements include include:

 Obtaining judgment against the Stroke Association in a multi-day disability discrimination case.

 More generally, Navid accepts instructions in matters involving whistle-blowing (often in the banking and financial services sector); bonus claims; contractual disputes; employment status; holiday pay; national minimum wage; redundancy; unfair dismissal; and TUPE transfers.

 Navid is developing an expertise in University work, particularly Russell Group universities.
 He has acted as an independent disciplinary appeal officer for a multi-national company involving complex fraud allegations against an employee.
 He has also represented clients in highly sensitive cases involving issues of national security and sexual abuse.

 Public law, Civil Liberties & Human Rights

-Navid has been selected as a member of the Bar Human Rights Committee's Drafting Committee, and is currently drafting submissions to the UN on potential international human rights abuses.
+Navid has been selected as a member of the Bar Human Rights Committee's Drafting Committee, and has worked on submissions to the UN regarding potential international human rights abuses.
 Navid is also a member of the Government Legal Department’s Junior Junior Panel.

 Prior to joining the Bar, Navid developed a background working on International Public Law matters.
-He has worked as a Consultant to the United Nations, and has assisted an FCO-funded delegation of senior British lawyers to investigate the treatment of children in military court systems.
+He has worked as a Consultant to the United Nations, and has assisted an FCO-funded delegation of senior British lawyers investigating the treatment of children in military court systems.

 Personal Injury & Clinical Negligence